2009–10 WHL season: Subway Super Series

-The Subway Super Series (formerly known as ADT Canada Russia Challenge) is a six-game series featuring four teams: three from the Canadian Hockey League (CHL) versus Russia's National Junior hockey team.
-Within the Canadian Hockey League umbrella, one team from each of its three leagues — the Ontario Hockey League, Quebec Major Junior Hockey League, and Western Hockey League — compete in two games against the Russian junior team.
+The Subway Super Series (formerly known as ADT Canada Russia Challenge) was a six-game series featuring four teams: three from the Canadian Hockey League (CHL)—one team from each of the QMJHL, the OHL, and the WHL—versus Russia's national junior hockey team.

-The 2009 Subway Super Series was held in six cities across Canada, with two cities for each league within the Canadian Hockey League.
-The series begun on November 16, 2009, and concluded on November 26, 2009.
-Both Western Hockey League games were held in the province of British Columbia.
-Former Victoria Cougar goaltender and Hall of Famer, Grant Fuhr was named Honorary Captain for the first game in the series, held in Victoria on November 25, 2009.
-The next night, retired Kelowna fire chief, Gerry Zimmermann, was named Honorary Captain for the final game of the series, who was a popular local citizen who led Kelowna through the devastating Okanagan Mountain Park Fire that burned 200 homes in 2003.
+The 2009 series was held in six cities across Canada.
+The series began on November 16, 2009, and concluded on November 26, 2009.
+Both Western Hockey League games were held in British Columbia.
+Former Victoria Cougar goaltender and Hall of Famer, Grant Fuhr, was named Honorary Captain for the first game in the series, held in Victoria on November 25, 2009.
+The next night, retired Kelowna fire chief, Gerry Zimmermann, was named Honorary Captain for the final game of the series.

-All six games were televised nationwide on Rogers Sportsnet, which broadcast both games from the Western Hockey League.